Biden to nominate new ATF director, release ghost gun rule | Law-Order

 Some states, like California, have enacted laws in recent years to require serial numbers to be stamped on ghost guns.

 Police across the country have been reporting spikes in ghost guns being recovered by officers.
-The New York Police Department, for example, said officers found 131 unserialized firearms since January.
+The New York Police Department, for example, said officers found 131 firearms without serial numbers since January.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)